Software development team structure may sound like a dry operational detail, but it shapes nearly everything about how your product comes to life.

 Software quality assurance (SQA) is critical to your product’s success.

-Testing is an SQA fundamental that insures the product works in the first place.
+Testing is an SQA fundamental that ensures the product works in the first place.

 QA engineers test the product and manage its quality prior to release.